diadata-org/lumina-staking/README.md

 - [`StakingErrorsAndEvents.sol`](./contracts/StakingErrorsAndEvents.sol): A contract that defines common errors and events used across the staking system, providing standardized error handling and event emission.
 - [`WDIA.sol`](./contracts/WDIA.sol): A simple wrapped DIA token contract that allows users to deposit and withdraw DIA tokens, implementing basic ERC20 functionality.

+The contracts have been audited by MixBytes.
+You can view the report [here](https://github.com/mixbytes/audits_public/tree/master/DIA/Lumina%20Staking).

 ## Installation

 Clone the repository: